He was an uber nerd of the

 fear that Venice Italy stands as a symbol for American cities like New York, San Francisco and Miami to only name three of

-astronomer Adam Frank presents convincing information that variable 'L' in the Drake Equation should
+of the Stars, astronomer Adam Frank presents convincing information that variable 'L' in the Drake

-be changed from " self destruction through nuclear war" to " self destruction though
+Equation should be changed from " self destruction through nuclear war" to " self

-climate change".
-He argues that even if some extraterrestrial civilizations had never developed nuclear weapons (as
+destruction though climate change".
+He argues that even if some extraterrestrial civilizations had never developed

-humanity did), all would eventually grow to a size where their collective actions would change their climates, and possibly
+nuclear weapons (as humanity did), all would eventually grow to a size where their collective actions would change their

-outstrip their natural resources.
-This is an extrapolation of the predator-prey model (described in the book) which was
+climates, and possibly outstrip their natural resources.
+This is an extrapolation of the predator-prey model (described in the

-previously used to model the collapse of various civilizations where local people outstripped their resources (
+book) which was previously used to model the collapse of various civilizations where local people outstripped their resources

 Easter Island, The Mayans, etc.)